-LESLIE: Stuart in Georgia, you’ve got The Money Pit.
+LESLIE: Stuart in Georgia wants to know how to seal cracks and repaint stucco home.
 How can we help you today?

 STUART: Hey.
 Well, I was calling to ask you about, though – I’ve got the stucco house.